/ Blog · Website MigrationPost

 If you are leaving WordPress because you are tired of updates, plugins, and confusing admin work, Wix may feel lighter at first.
 But you are still moving into a platform you must manage.

-Superpress recommends a managed rebuild when the real goal is to stop thinking about the website.
-We can rebuild the site around your business, launch it, host it, and handle ongoing small changes.
-You get a site that feels less generic and a team responsible for keeping it useful.
+Superpress recommends a redesign plus ongoing management when the real goal is to stop thinking about the website.
+We rebuild the site around your business, host it, and handle ongoing small changes from $97/month — the redesign scoped separately from the monthly care.
+You get a site that feels less generic and a team responsible for keeping it useful, instead of another DIY editor.

 Wix migration compared with other paths